open-network-infrastructure/articles-of-association/README.md

 The general assembly has the following responsibilities:
  - Approval of the protocol of last year's general assembly.
  - Approval of the annual report of the executive committee.
- - Approval of the annual financial statement, the auditor’s report.
+ - Approval of the annual financial statement and the auditor’s report.
  - Approval of the association's budget for the coming year.
  - Discharge of the executive committee.
  - Election of the internal or external auditor.